-In August 2020, we acquired Total Care, Inc. ("Total Care") for aggregate cash consideration of \$12.0 million, subject to customary purchase price adjustments.
-Total Care is a corporation that provides pediatric PDN and unskilled home care services exclusively in Washington, with annual revenues approximating \$12 million.
+In August 2020, we acquired Total Care, Inc. ("Total Care") for aggregate cash consideration of \$11.7 million, subject to customary purchase price adjustments.
+Total Care is a corporation that provides pediatric PDN and unskilled home care services exclusively in Washington.
+Total Care reported revenues and operating income of \$8.4 million and \$0.9 million, respectively, from January 1, 2020 until the date acquired by us.
+Subsequent to being acquired by us, Total Care accounted for approximately \$5.2 million and \$1.1 million of our consolidated revenue and operating income, respectively.

-In August 2020, we also acquired D&D Services, Inc. (d/b/a Preferred Pediatric Home Health Care, "Preferred Pediatric") for aggregate cash consideration of \$42.0 million, subject to customary purchase price adjustments.
-Preferred Pediatric is a corporation that provides skilled home health nursing, clinical respiratory care, durable medical equipment and supplies sale and rental services, and other similar related services, principally in Illinois and Oklahoma, with annual revenues approximating \$45 million.
+In September 2020, we also acquired D&D Services, Inc. (d/b/a Preferred Pediatric Home Health Care, "Preferred Pediatric") for aggregate cash consideration of \$40.6 million, subject to customary purchase price adjustments.
+Preferred Pediatric is a corporation that provides skilled home health nursing, clinical respiratory care, durable medical equipment and supplies sale and rental services, and other similar related services, principally in Illinois and Oklahoma.
+Preferred Pediatric reported revenues and operating income of \$35.5 million and \$3.5 million, respectively, from January 1, 2020 until the date acquired by us.
+Subsequent to being acquired by us, Preferred Pediatric accounted for approximately \$13.8 million and \$0.4 million of our consolidated revenue and operating income, respectively.

-In September 2020, we acquired Evergreen Home Healthcare, LLC ("Evergreen") for aggregate cash consideration of \$14.75 million, subject to customary purchase price adjustments.
-Evergreen is a provider of certified nursing aid, PDN, skilled nursing and in-home support services primarily to pediatric patients exclusively in Colorado, with annual revenues approximating \$14 million.
+In September 2020, we acquired Evergreen Home Healthcare, LLC ("Evergreen") for aggregate cash consideration of \$12.5 million and contingent consideration of \$1.9 million, subject to customary purchase price adjustments.
+Evergreen is a provider of certified nursing aid, PDN, skilled nursing and in-home support services primarily to pediatric patients exclusively in Colorado.
+Evergreen reported revenues and operating loss of \$11.1 million and \$0.3 million, respectively, from January 1, 2020 until the date acquired by us.
+Subsequent to being acquired by us, Evergreen accounted for approximately \$3.8 million and \$0.1 million of our consolidated revenue and operating income, respectively.

-In October 2020, we acquired Five Points Healthcare, LLC ("Five Points") for aggregate cash consideration of \$65.0 million, subject to customary purchase price adjustments.
-Five Points provides home health and hospice services in seven states with annual revenues that approximated \$44 million for the twelve months ended May 3, 2020.
+In October 2020, we acquired Five Points Healthcare, LLC ("Five Points") for aggregate cash consideration of \$64.4 million, subject to customary purchase price adjustments.
+Five Points provides home health and hospice services in seven states.
+Five Points reported revenues and operating income of \$35.8 million and \$2.4 million, respectively, from January 1, 2020 until the date acquired by us.
+Subsequent to being acquired by us, Five Points accounted for approximately \$10.2 million and \$2.2 million of our consolidated revenue and operating income, respectively.

-In December 2020, we acquired Recover Health Inc. ("Recover Health") for aggregate cash consideration of \$62.0 million, subject to customary purchase price adjustments.
-Recover Health is a company that provides home health services in six states with annual revenues that approximated \$ million for the twelve months ended , 2020.
+In December 2020, we acquired Recover Health, Inc. ("Recover Health") for aggregate cash consideration of \$61.0 million, subject to customary purchase price adjustments.
+Recover Health is a company that provides home health services in six states.
+Recover Health reported revenues and operating loss of \$68.6 million and \$1.5 million, respectively, from January 1, 2020 until the date acquired by us.
+Subsequent to being acquired by us, Recover Health accounted for approximately \$2.9 million and \$0.4 million of our consolidated revenue and operating income, respectively.